 Custodial credit risk is the risk that in the event a depository institution or counterparty fails, the System would not be able to recover the value of its deposits or investments.
 The System does not have a formal policy relating to custodial credit risk.
-The carrying amount of the System's deposits totaled \$403.5 million at June 30, 2021, with actual bank balances of \$403.7 million.
-The System's bank balances of \$367.9 million are fully insured through the Federal Deposit Insurance Corporation, an independent agency of the U.S. government.

-The remaining bank deposits of \$35.8 million are uninsured and uncollateralized.
+The carrying amount of the System's deposits totaled \$202.8 million at June 30, 2022, with actual bank balances of \$208.0 million.
+The System's bank balances of \$191.9 million are fully insured through the Federal Deposit Insurance Corporation, an independent agency of the U.S. government.
+Deposit amounts not covered under FDIC in the amount of \$39.2 thousand are included in the State's Secure Deposit Program (SDP) and are fully insured.
+In 2018, the State of Georgia implemented the SDP, a multi-bank pledging pool.
+The SDP requires participating banks that accept public deposits in Georgia to operate under the policy and procedures of the program.
+For disclosure purposes, all deposits of participants in the SDP are considered to be fully insured.
+The remaining bank deposits of \$16.1 million are uninsured and uncollateralized.
 The System's noncash investments are held in the System's name and are not exposed to custodial credit risk.